 Are CEUs submitted automatically or do I need to submit a certificate?

-If you practice in Florida and attended the seminar, we will submit your license into CE Broker for you to receive credit.
+If you practice in Florida and attended the seminar, we will submit your license to CE Broker for you to receive credit.

 If you are a PT/PTA who practices out-of-state, Jacky Scott at email@example.com will send you a digital certificate for you to submit to your State board.
 If you are an OT/OTA who practices out-of-state you will receive a digital certificate from OTContinuingEd@phhp.ufl.edu .